 What we don’t: Short battery life on high.

-What’s not to like about the NiteRider Lumina 1000?
-If you’ll be doing a fair amount of riding in the rain, the light isn’t as water-resistant as the Light & Motion Urban above (it’s rated for only water spray rather than the Urban’s 1-meter immersion).
-Further, dedicated mountain bikers will likely find the 1 hour runtime on high to be lacking, and the handlebar mount is a little less secure than the Bontrager above over rough terrain.
-But the Lumina 1000 easily undercuts the Ion RT in price and is a great option for those that want a compact, affordable, and highly versatile headlight.
+So, what’s not to like about the NiteRider Lumina Pro 1000?
+If you’ll be doing a fair amount of riding in the rain, the light isn’t the most water-resistant option on this list (it’s rated only for water spray).
+Further, dedicated mountain bikers will likely find the one-hour runtime on high to be lacking.
+And although the Pro's thumbscrew mount is efficient, it's less secure than that of the Trek Ion RT above.
+But the Lumina Pro 1000 easily undercuts the Ion RT in price and is a great option for those who want a compact, affordable, and highly versatile headlight.

 Max lumens: 2,000